pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 - creating an archive, test, or validation copy from an existing database;
 - managing a database upgrade tied to an application upgrade.

-For archive or test copies, `Maint.DuplicateDbFromBackupHistory` is often the most direct path.
-It restores a database under another name from the backups already known to YourSqlDba.
+To create a test copy that is as current as possible, `Maint.DuplicateDbFromBackupHistory` is often the simplest and most resource-efficient method.
+It restores a database under another name from the source database's backup history.
 By default, it adds a final transaction log backup, usually quick, so the copy is as current as possible without creating another full backup.

 More specialized procedures can also create a copy-only backup, restore a specific file, or clean up backups associated with the delegated workflow.
 In